Shiro291/Indiesaas/app_sumarry.md

 - **Backend:**
     - Create an `IpaymuService` to handle all interactions with the Ipaymu API.
 This service will be responsible for creating payment transactions and, if needed, processing refunds.
     - Create a dedicated API endpoint for Ipaymu callbacks, e.g., `POST /api/payments/ipaymu-callback`.
 This endpoint must be secured (e.g., by verifying a signature or token from Ipaymu) to prevent fraudulent requests.
-    - When a callback is received for a successful payment, the handler should find the corresponding registration, update its status to 'confirmed', and trigger a confirmation email via **Resend**.
+    - When a callback is received for a successful payment, the handler should find the corresponding registration, update its status to 'confirmed', and trigger a confirmation email via **Nodemailer**.
 - **Frontend:** The frontend's primary role is to initiate the payment and redirect the user to the Ipaymu-hosted payment page where they can choose from various methods (Virtual Account, GoPay, OVO, etc.).

 **Invoicing:**